Skip to main content Skip to footer

 • The past six months’ average balance in all accounts

 For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
-A comprehensive, yet modular suite of services is doing exactly that.
+A comprehensive, yet modular suite of services is doing exactly that including options for obtaining a proof of funds letter to help you purchase a home.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.

 The Infosys BPM Digital Mortgage Operations offering is specifically designed to overcome digital mortgage challenges using artificial intelligence, machine learning, and advanced analytics to streamline, simplify, and automate the mortgage lifecycle.
 Reach out to know more about how Infosys BPM can revolutionise the lending and mortgage industry.